kobyfogel/Wit-projects/README.md

 * Manage code to control changes and versions.
 * Create backups for code versions, or any other files.
 * Restore your project or system to any backup that was made.
-* Create 'Branches' to allow others to edit your code or files on they own version.
+* Create 'Branches' to allow others to edit your code or files on their own version.
 * Merge  two versions of backups to a single working one.
 * Can be used as a backup system to any folder or file.

-# Requaierments:
+# Requierments:
 * A working python architecture.
 * The modul graphviz installed.